-PRINCIPAL INVESTIGATOR: Dr. Michelle Stewart is an Associate Professor in Justice Studies and Director of the Community Research Unit at the University of Regina on Treaty Four Territory.
-As an applied anthropologist, Michelle’s research focuses on community-engaged projects and partnerships focused on cognitive disabilities, mental health and racialized health inequalities as they present in the criminal justice system.
+PRINCIPAL INVESTIGATOR: Dr. Michelle Stewart is an Associate Professor in Gender, Religion and Critical Studies, Associated Faculty in the Department of Justice Studies and Director of the Community Research Unit at the University of Regina on Treaty Four Territory.
+As an applied anthropologist, Michelle’s research focuses on community-engaged projects and partnerships focused on cognitive disabilities, mental health and racialized health inequalities.

-Michelle’s research addresses these social justice issues through policy engagement and working directly with stakeholders to address programs and practices to bring about better justice outcomes for all individuals.
-Her research has been supported by The Social Sciences and Humanities Research Council, Canadian Institutes of Health Research, Saskatchewan Health Research Foundation, Canadian Council for the Arts, the University of Regina, various provincial ministries, and the Canada FASD Research Network.
-Since 2014, Michelle has been the Strategic Research Lead for Justice Interventions with Canada FASD Research Network.
-For more details please visit her faculty page by clicking here.
+Michelle’s research addresses these social justice issues through policy engagement and working directly with families, individuals and agencies to impact programs and practices to better support individuals and families with complex disabilities like FASD.
+Her research has been supported by The Social Sciences and Humanities Research Council, Canadian Institutes of Health Research, Saskatchewan Health Research Foundation, Canadian Council for the Arts, the University of Regina, various provincial ministries, as well as the Canada FASD Research Network.
+From 2014-2019, Michelle held an appointment as the Strategic Research Lead for Justice Interventions with Canada FASD Research Network.

 RESEARCH MANAGER: Krystal Glowatski has worked in many capacities on the project since 2012 including: research assistant, research associate and manager.
 In her current role, Krystal is responsible for managing each of the core projects associated Dr. Stewart’s research with a focus on policy-applications of research in each of the projects.